followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/calculateDisplayValue.md

 ---

 ... or a function that combines display values.
+Specify this function only if all data processing operations are [executed on the client]({basewidgetpath}/Configuration/remoteOperations/).

 ---
 ##### jQuery